-The By-law applies to all areas which are zoned Residential under the Central Coast Planning Scheme 2013, and any subsequent Schemes that are introduced.
+The By-law applies to all areas which are zoned Residential under the Tasmanian Planning Scheme – Central Coast, and any subsequent Schemes that are introduced.
 In general terms, this means those residential areas within the Ulverstone, Penguin, Sulphur Creek, Heybridge and Turners Beach townships - and some areas of Gawler - and may include others not mentioned here.
 If you are unsure what the zoning of your property is, please contact the Council on tel.
 (03) 6429 8900.

 People within residential areas are able to keep up to six (6) standard hens, ten (10) bantam hens, or eight (8) mixed size hens without requiring a permit.
 You do however, need to comply with the housing and control of the hens.